flenniken/statictea/docs/parseCmdLine.md

 # parseCmdLine

-Parse the line and return its parts when it is a command.
+Parse the line and return its parts.
 Return quickly when not a command line.

 ```nim
 proc parseCmdLine(env: var Env; prepostTable: PrepostTable; line: string;